 The Midwife’s Apprentice by Karen Cushman.
 I love Cushman’s books!
 Brat, who is a 13-ish year old orphaned, homeless girl is taken on as a midwife’s apprentice.
 She proves to be a speedy learner and a hard worker but when she makes a mistake her embarrassment is such that she runs away.
 The resulting adventure and her eventual return is a page-turner that even kids who think they hate history will revel in.
 It is not a long novel and so is good for advanced readers and reluctant readers alike.

 The Inquisitor’s Tale: Or, The Three Magical Children and Their Holy Dog by Adam Gidwitz.
 Multiple narrators describe the adventures of several children and their (potentially) holy dog.
 This book is an amazing mix of morality tale and puzzling mystery.
-Jeanne with her psychic visions, Willian, a biracial Muslim monk with superhuman skills, and Jacob, a Jewish fleeing his destroyed village who has healing powers come together for an adventure that enriches their lives, as well as the lives of the reader.
+Jeanne with her psychic visions, Willian, a biracial Muslim monk with superhuman skills, and Jacob, a Jewish fleeing his destroyed village who has healing powers come together for an adventure that enriches their lives, as well as the lives of the readers.

 Did you think 8th grade summer reading could be complete without poetry?
 Think again!